yoshisaac/CounterStrikeSource-Linux-Trainer/README.md

 - Cinnamon (X11 only)
 - KDE Plasma (Wayland only)
 - Gnome (X11, Wayland untested)
-- Xfce4 (X11, does not support Wayland yet)
+- Xfce4 (X11, DE does not support Wayland yet)
-- Dwm (X11, does not support Wayland)
+- Dwm (X11, WM does not support Wayland)

 # How to compile